 Then you can create a plan to target those customers in the right places, at the right times and with the right content!

 (Want to learn about your ideal customer?
-Scroll to the bottom of this page and you can download my free customer avatar template and a worksheet to guide you through completing it.).
+Grab my free customer avatar template here and get started right now!).

 These days everything online can be tracked and the data can give you amazing insights that you can use to your advantage.

 If you don’t have your Facebook Pixel installed on your website, go and do it right now!
 Likewise with Google Analytics tracking code.